godardhi/Polyalgo/README.md

 # Polyalgo
-A collection of "home made" algorithms and programs.
+A collection of algorithms and programs.